oliverius/logo/docs/part8.markdown

 ---
 # A tokenizer to make your mama proud

-On part 2 (TODO link) we created a very simple tokenizer that was only splitting the tokens by the space between then, so
+On part 2 (TODO link) we created a very simple tokenizer that was only splitting the tokens by the space between then so

 `repeat 4 [ fd 60 rt 90 ]`